RaginiSharma01/MLproject/README.md

-# End to ml project
+# End to End ml project
+# Students Performance in Exams
+Marks secured by the students in various subjects